-- 4. INDEX (ROTATABLE CARD) Indicates relative, magnetic, or true heading of aircraft. - 5.
+- 4. INDEX (ROTATABLE CARD) Indicates relative, magnetic, or true heading of aircraft, as selected by HDG control. - 5.
 POINTER Indicates station bearing in degrees of azimuth, relative to the nose of the aircraft.
-When heading control is adjusted, indicates relative, magnetic, or true bearing from which radio signal is being received. - 6.
-HEADING CONTROL Rotates card to induce relative, magnetic, or true bearing information.
+When heading control is adjusted, indicates relative, magnetic, or true bearing of radio signal. - 6.
+HEADING CONTROL (HDG) Rotates card to set in relative, magnetic, or true bearing information.